Skip to main content

 • Check for connection leaks: connections in ‘idle’ state for hours

-• Reduce Prefect worker/agent connection counts
+• Reduce Prefect worker connection counts

 Further reading